Phil Sellers: Professional career

 After his release by Detroit, Sellers played for the Jersey Shore Bullets in the Continental Basketball Association and then for BV Amstelveen in the Netherlands.
 He tried out for the Pistons again in 1979, under his former assistant coach at Rutgers Dick Vitale, but was cut before the season began.

 Personal life

-Sellers would return to Rutgers as an assistant coach for four years in the 1980s before moving to work in the private sector.
+Sellers returned to Rutgers as an assistant coach for four years in the 1980s before moving to work in the private sector.
 Sellers was inducted into the New York City Basketball Hall of Fame in 2010 and the Rutgers Athletics Hall of Fame in 1993.
 Former Rutgers President Dr. Edward J. Bloustein, said of Sellers that he "epitomized and symbolized in ways that people who gain the public eye sometimes do, a movement at Rutgers toward quality and self-assurance.
 He helped instill a sense of confidence in the university that persists today."

+Phil Sellers died in Livingston, New Jersey from a stroke on September 19, 2023, at the age of 69.